"I don't know that atheists should be considered

 the American army.
 It took a while to figure out the truth.

-Every time I've gone back to Europe, someone has taken me to the
+Every time I've gone back to Europe, someone has taken

 'gardens of stone' - the Allied cemeteries that dot the countryside.